Prgmturi/spa_on_esp32/README.md

 mDNS Configuration
 mDNS Host Name: Specify the domain name used for the mDNS service.
 This allows access to the ESP32 device through a user-friendly domain name, such as "www.esp-home.local."

+#### NOTE: To Allow your esp32 read the chunked file you must avoid using /static in your website build folder.
+The maximum length for a file 31.
+    Go to webpack.config.js and change all the output (css,js and media) directory from /static/../chunk to /../chunk for example js/12345has.chunk.js

 - Build and Upload the SPIFFS Image: Before building the firmware, create an image of the SPIFFS filesystem.
 - Build the Firmware: Build the firmware for the ESP32.